-From July 1, 2022, the Norwegian Transparency Act will impose extensive new due diligence obligations on large companies selling products and services in Norway.
+Large companies selling products and services in Norway have had to make major changes in how they approach supply chain due diligence with the Norwegian Transparency Act which came into force in July 2022 bring.
+So what exactly are the new obligations and what can companies do to effectively comply with them?
 The legislation mandates that liable firms be able to account for the human rights and fair labor practices, not only of direct or “Tier 1” suppliers, but of all those indirect vendors and subcontractors who comprise the entirety of the upstream and downstream value chain.
 This blog summarizes the key provisions of the Act, including an outline of the profile of businesses affected, and highlights how EcoVadis’ ratings and intelligence solutions can help prepare your company to meet and exceed forthcoming regulatory obligations.

 Introduction: Norway in Europe’s Evolving Regulatory Context